Treg A. Bernt

 Treg Bernt: Idaho Republican Incumbent Senator for District 21

 Treg Bernt is a Republican member of the Idaho State Senate representing District 21, which covers the Meridian area of Ada County.
-Bernt, who lives in Meridian, was first elected to the Senate in 2022 and is currently serving his second term.
-He is seeking re-election in the May 19, 2026 Republican primary.
+Bernt lives in Meridian and was first elected to the Senate in 2022.
+He is currently serving his second term and is seeking re-election in the May 19, 2026, Republican primary.

 Background

 Treg Bernt was born on March 18, 1976, in Pocatello, Idaho, where he was raised.
 He is a fourth-generation Idahoan and a graduate of Pocatello High School.
-Bernt attended Idaho State University, where he earned a Bachelor of Arts degree in speech communication.
+Bernt attended Idaho State University, where he earned a Bachelor of Arts in speech communication, per his campaign website.
 He relocated from Pocatello to Meridian in 2003.
-His professional career began in sales, where he worked as a territory manager for Shaw Industries, a national flooring manufacturer.
+His professional career began in sales as a territory manager for Shaw Industries, a national flooring manufacturer.
 In 2015, he founded his own flooring business in the Treasure Valley, which operates alongside a family flooring business in Pocatello.

 Bernt’s public service record in Meridian predates his Senate career by more than a decade.
-He was first elected to the Meridian City Council in 2017, defeating three opponents with 57.6 percent of the vote, and served as president of the Meridian Parks and Recreation Commission.
-He also served on the city’s Planning and Zoning Commission and as a board member of the Meridian Development Corporation, the city’s urban renewal district.
-Bernt was re-elected to the city council in 2021, narrowly defeating his opponent 51 to 49 percent, before resigning upon his election to the Idaho Senate in 2022.
+He was first elected to the Meridian City Council in 2017 and served as president of the Meridian Parks and Recreation Commission.
+He also served on the city’s Planning and Zoning Commission and as a board member of the Meridian Development Corporation, the city’s urban renewal district, according to the Idaho Press.
+He was re-elected to the city council in 2021, narrowly defeating his opponent 51 to 49 percent, before resigning upon his election to the Idaho Senate in 2022.

 Political Career

-Bernt was elected to the Idaho Senate in 2022, defeating Republican primary opponent Thad Butterworth with 61.27 percent before winning the general election against Constitution Party candidate Monica McKinley with 83.13 percent.
-He was re-elected in 2024, winning the Republican primary against Idaho Freedom Foundation-backed challenger Brenda Bourn with 59.3 percent and the general election against Libertarian Mike Long, 18,233 votes to 6,321.
+Bernt was elected to the Idaho Senate in 2022, defeating Republican primary opponent Thad Butterworth with 61.27 percent and winning the general election against Constitution Party candidate Monica McKinley with 83.13 percent, per Ballotpedia.
+He was re-elected in 2024, winning the Republican primary against IFF-backed challenger Brenda Bourn with 59.3 percent, as reported by Big Country News, and the general election against Libertarian Mike Long, 18,233 votes to 6,321.

-Bernt currently serves as Vice Chair of the Senate State Affairs Committee and sits on the Commerce and Human Resources Committee and the Local Government and Taxation Committee.
+Bernt currently serves as Vice Chair of the Senate State Affairs Committee and sits on the Commerce and Human Resources Committee and the Local Government and Taxation Committee, per his Idaho Legislature biography.

 In the 2025 session, Bernt sponsored Senate Bill 1032, which required all Idaho public school districts to adopt distraction-free policies restricting student use of cell phones and electronic devices, with a compliance deadline of December 31, 2025.
 The bill passed the Senate unanimously.
-In prior sessions, Bernt sponsored legislation banning the use of diversity statements in higher education admissions, a practice that had already been prohibited in the hiring context at Idaho colleges and universities, as he highlighted during his 2024 re-election campaign.
-He has also cited school facility funding legislation, HB 521, as a priority accomplishment.
+In prior sessions, he sponsored legislation banning the use of diversity statements in higher education admissions, and has cited school facility funding legislation, HB 521, as a priority accomplishment, per the Idaho Press.

 Policy Positions

 Bernt’s documented legislative priorities include transportation infrastructure, public education funding, and public safety.
-On education, he has called for expanding funding tools beyond bonds and levies for school construction and operations, arguing that the state should reinvest growth-generated revenue back into growing communities.
-He has also emphasized Career Technical Education at the middle and high school level and expressed support for community colleges.
-On school infrastructure, Bernt has identified construction of the Linder Road overpass and Highway 16 as critical transportation priorities for District 21.
+On education, he has called for expanding funding tools beyond bonds and levies for school construction, arguing that the state should reinvest growth-generated revenue back into growing communities.
+He has also emphasized Career Technical Education and community colleges.
+On transportation, he has identified the Linder Road overpass and Highway 16 as critical priorities for District 21.

-On public safety, Bernt identified adding mandatory minimum penalties for vehicular manslaughter involving a prior DUI conviction as a legislative goal for his second term.
-He has also called for regular audits of large tax exemptions as part of property tax and fiscal accountability efforts.
+On public safety, Bernt has identified adding mandatory minimum penalties for vehicular manslaughter involving a prior DUI conviction as a legislative goal, per the Idaho Press.
+He has also called for regular audits of large tax exemptions as part of fiscal accountability efforts.

-On “platform compliance,” Bernt told the Idaho Press that he has not been censured by his party committee and does not believe in “obedience scores,” stating: “I represent District 21 in the Idaho state Senate, and that’s always been my focus and it always will be.”
+On party accountability mechanisms, Bernt told the Idaho Press he has not been censured by his party committee but does not believe in “obedience scores,” stating: “I represent District 21 in the Idaho state Senate, and that’s always been my focus and it always will be.”

 Political Alignment